sureshm-hub/code-challenges/cheat-sheet.md

 Reverse Bits:
     - Integer.toString(n, base) - higher order zero bits are ignored
+    - Integer.parseInt(str, base) -  causes overflow or throw NumberFormatException for long length strings
     - reverse & pad with zeros to make 32 bits

 Basic Calculator II:
     - use Character.isDigit()
-    - when applying +-*/ order left to right matters along with precedence (*/ are same precednce hence apply left to right)
+    - when applying +-*/ order left to right matters along with precedence (*/ are same precedence hence apply left to right)
     - use Stack for clarity & avoid StringBuilders & complex parse/collecting logic by using Character.isDigit()

 Additive Number: